kyeotic/ko-validate/README.md

         });
 ```

 If you pass a function to `validate` it will be used to test the validity of the observable.
 The function will recieve any value written, and the value will be invalid if the function returns `false`.
+If the custom function access any observables, it will establish a dependency and re-run when those observables change.

 ####Multiple validations
 ```javascript